vsrecio/vsrsite.github.io/content/writing/_index.md

 ---
-title: "Writing"
+title: "Blog"
-description: "Articles about software, cloud, and development practices."
+description: "Technical articles and insights on DevOps, Cloud, Kubernetes, and software architecture."
+summary: "A curated collection of writings by Victor S. Recio on modern engineering practices."
+layout: "section"
 ---